kcho760/My-App-Academy-Heroes/README.md

 - Every 5th round is a boss stage, upon defeating boss, deck card useability will be reset

 ## Generate Profile Avatar
-- User takes picture using webcam and it gets sent to ai generator to use as profile picture
+- User can takes picture using webcam which gets sent to the backend and then to AILabTools and then to Amazon to be stored and linked to user
 - Default picture will be provided if user doesn’t want to use webcam

 ## Technologies, Libraries